Public interest disclosures

 Broadly speaking, a disclosure is a ‘public interest disclosure’ (PID) if:

-'Disclosable conduct' includes a wide range of wrongful conduct engaged in by an agency (as defined by section 73 of the PID Act) or by a public official in connection with his or her position as a public official.
-It includes conduct that contravenes a law, maladministration or abuse of public trust, or conduct that results in wastage of public money or property.
-Conduct by a public official that could, if proven, give reasonable grounds for formal misconduct action against the public official is also disclosable conduct.
+‘Disclosable conduct’ includes a wide range of wrongful conduct engaged in by an agency (as defined by section 73 of the PID Act) or by a public official in connection with his or her position as a public official.
+It includes but is not limited to conduct that contravenes a law, maladministration or abuse of public trust, or conduct that results in wastage of public money or property.
+Disclosable conduct also includes conduct by a public official that could, if proven, give reasonable grounds for formal misconduct action against the public official.

 Under the PID Act, the NADC is required to prepare procedures for facilitating and dealing with public interest disclosures relating to the NADC.
-These procedures explain:
+These procedures must:

 The NADC’s procedures for public interest disclosures can be found here.